rodenacker/FormSpamPrevention/README.md

 <f-f el="textarea" name="message" style="height:40px;width:200px;"></f-f>
 <f-f el="select" name="mycheckbox2"><option value="Monday">Monday</option><option value="Tuesday">Tuesday</option></f-f>
 ```
 4. Add the script below to the page.
-When the page loads it creates a new element from the el attribute in all f-f elements, leaving all other attributes and child elements in place.
-It then removes the f-f element from the DOM
+When the page loads it creates a new element using the "el" attribute in all f-f elements.
+It then adds all other attributes and all child elements to the new element before removing the f-f element from the DOM.
 ```
 <script>
     document.addEventListener("DOMContentLoaded", function () {